Showing posts sorted by relevance for query Ichthyology. Sort by date Show all posts

 Catfish and some cars they inspired.

-First seen on a few eccentric examples during the 1930s, the distinctive, if not always pleasing “catfish look” emerged on volume production automobiles during the 1950s.
-Even then the look was a stylistic curiosity but it was an age of extravagance and among the macropteric creations of the era, the catfish cars represented just one of many directions the industry could have followed.
-Nor was the catfish look wholly without engineering merit, the low bonnet (hood) line improving aerodynamic efficiency, the wide, gaping aperture of the grill permitting adequate air-flow for engine cooling with headlamps able still to satisfy regulatory height requirements.
+First seen on a few eccentric examples during the inter-war years, the distinctive “catfish look” emerged on volume production automobiles during the 1950s.
+Even then the look seemed a stylistic curiosity but it was an age of extravagance and among the macropterous creations of the era, the catfish cars represented just one of many directions the industry could have followed.
+Nor was the catfish look wholly without engineering merit, the low hood (bonnet) line improving aerodynamic efficiency, the wide, gaping aperture of the grill permitting adequate air-flow for engine cooling with headlamps able still to satisfy regulatory height requirements.
 Classic examples of catfish styling includes the original Citroen DS (top left), the Packard Hawk (top centre) and the Daimler SP250 (top right).

 Daimler SP250 (1959-1964).